a2stuff/a2d/notes/testplan.md

 * Rename the APPLE.MENU directory.
 Launch DeskTop.
 Verify that the Apple Menu has two "About" items and no separator.
 * Create a new APPLE.MENU directory.
 Launch DeskTop.
 Verify that the Apple Menu has two "About" items and no separator.
 * Create a new APPLE.MENU directory.
 Copy the CHANGE.TYPE accessory into it.
 Launch DeskTop.
 Verify that the Apple Menu has two "About" items, a separator, and "Change Type".
 Select the Change Type icon.
 Apple Menu > Change Type.
 Change the type to $8642.
 Restart DeskTop.
 Verify that the Apple Menu has two "About" items, and no separator.
+* Open the APPLE.MENU directory.
+Use Apple Menu > Change Type accessory to change the AuxType of an accessory (e.g. CALCULATOR) from $0642 to $8642.
+Restart DeskTop.
+Verify that the accessory is not shown in the Apple Menu.
 * Eject the startup disk.
 Select an accessory (e.g. Calculator) from the Apple Menu.
 Verify that an alert is shown prompting to reinsert the startup disk.
 Insert the startup disk and click OK.
 Verify that the accessory launches.
 * Eject the startup disk.
 Select a folder (e.g. Control Panels) from the Apple Menu.
 Verify that an alert is shown prompting to reinsert the startup disk.
 Insert the startup disk and click OK.
 Verify that the folder window opens.

 ## Shortcuts (in DeskTop)

+* Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
+Launch DeskTop.
+Verify that DeskTop does not hang.
 * Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
 Launch DeskTop.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are disabled, and the menu has no separator.
 Add a shortcut.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are now enabled, and the menu has a separator, and the shortcut appears.
 Delete the shortcut.
 Verify that the menu has its initial state again.
 * Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
 Launch DeskTop.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are disabled, and the menu has no separator.
 Add a shortcut to "list only".
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are now enabled, but the menu still has no separator or shortcuts.
 Delete the shortcut.
 Verify that the menu has its initial state again.